colinatkins/semantic_suggestion/README.md

   - The `proximityThreshold` (TypoScript) cannot display suggestions with a score lower than the `minimumSimilarity` (Scheduler) because they were not saved.
 For the TypoScript setting to be effective, it must be ≥ the Scheduler threshold.
   - A page excluded in the Scheduler will never be analyzed/stored.
 A page excluded *only* in TypoScript will be analyzed/stored (if not excluded in Scheduler) but not displayed.
 It's often simpler to keep the `excludePages` lists synchronized.
-  - You can create **multiple Scheduler tasks** with different `Start Page IDs` to analyze different sections of the site.
+  - You can create **multiple Scheduler tasks** with different `startPageId` values to analyze different sections of the site.

 ## Usage (Frontend)